DHCSSza/escalator-sadilar/content/post/2021/08/2021-08-06-empower-track-launches/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/rakXAc4VF6E" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-The first EMPOWER event was well attended with 34 participants representing a wide variety of universities including: UCT, CPUT, SPU, UFH, UKZN, NWU, DUT, UWC, UNIZULU, UFS, TUT and more!

 The second event took place on 12 August and we were fortunate to have two wonderful speakers who introduced the RLadies initiative and how researchers in Humanities and Social Sciences can grow their digital and computational skills.

 - Speaker 1: